n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.cratedb.md

 # CrateDB

-The CrateDB node allows you to automate work in CrateDB, and integrate CrateDB with other applications. n8n has built-in support for a wide range of CrateDB features, including executing, inserting, and updating rows in the database.
+Use the CrateDB node to automate work in CrateDB, and integrate CrateDB with other applications. n8n has built-in support for a wide range of CrateDB features, including executing, inserting, and updating rows in the database.

 On this page, you'll find a list of operations the CrateDB node supports and links to more resources.